 Your business has developed a competitive product.
-Actually, you think it’s the best on the market!
-But do customers know how to use it to its full potential in order to get the most value from your product?
+It’s actually one of the best on the market.
+You’ve also trained your sales team to promote it in the best possible way.
+And customers do buy.
+But what happens afterward?
+Do your customers know how to use your product to its full potential in order to get the most value from it?

 In the modern business world, too little attention is paid to customer education.
 This is despite companies (especially software vendors) releasing more technologically sophisticated and innovative products that can sometimes leave customers scratching their heads.